 As you can imagine an almighty hangover and bouts of feeling sorry for myself ensued.

-Make sure you haul yourself up to Torre dos Clérigos, discover the Ribeira area of the city and chow down at the Ode Porto Wine House who creates an amazing 3-course pairing menu that’s out of this world!
+Make sure you haul yourself up to Torre dos Clérigos, discover the Ribeira area of the city and chow down at the Ode Porto Wine House which creates an amazing 3-course pairing menu that’s out of this world!

 4.)
 Visit the Medieval village time forgot, Sortelha